 Teaching Financial Literacy

-In 2017, a nationwide study of over 13 million high school students revealed only 16% of students were required to take a financial education course before graduating, resulting in low levels of financial knowledge among young adults.
 Only 28% of undergraduates surveyed in the 2015-2016 National Postsecondary Student Aid Study could correctly answer three financial literacy questions.
-Meanwhile, a 2018 study found students from states with high school financial education course requirements had higher credit scores, and the Council for Economic Education found financial education requirements were related to a decreased likelihood of holding credit card balances.
+A 2018 study found students from states with high school financial education course requirements had higher credit scores, and the Council for Economic Education found financial education requirements were related to a decreased likelihood of holding credit card balances.

 The Council for Economic Education established in 2013 a set of national standards for financial literacy.
 A strong curriculum can help students, but flexibility is another important component.
 For many schools and districts, introducing new classes presents funding and staffing challenges.
 Staffing in particular is critical; a survey of 800 teachers by the George Washington University’s Global Financial Literacy Excellence Center found 90% believe personal finance should be taught in schools, but half admit to not having a solid enough understanding to teach financial literacy themselves.
 Both the Council for Economic Education and the Global Financial Literacy Excellence Center offer free training and resources to better equip teachers so they can teach these concepts to students.